 This is all changing, however.
 To keep our modern municipalities functioning with ease and efficiency, almost everyone realizes planning needs to be part of the big picture.

 This is why many municipalities are rethinking their parking management systems, replacing coin meters and other manual methods, and making the transition to new, more cohesive systems.
-Some of these parking management systems—specifically pay by plate and pay and display—can operate efficiently either with delineated or non-delineated spaces.
+Some of these parking management systems—specifically pay by plate and pay and display—can operate efficiently either with marked (delineated) or unmarked parking spaces.

 So which is the right choice?